Academic Committee (Clinical Radiology)

 9. Co-opted members will serve for a period of office appropriate to the role for which they have been co-opted, as agreed by the committee, but this will not exceed three years.

-10. All clinical members of the committee shall hold a current licence to practise and be in active clinical practice at the time of their appointment.
+12. All clinical members of the committee shall hold a current licence to practise, be in active clinical practice at the time of their appointment and be members and Fellows of the College.

 Chair

-- Ensuring that relevant matters are drawn to the attention of the Vice President, Clinical Radiology, the Faculty Leadership Team or Faculty Officers as appropriate.
+Ensuring that relevant matters are drawn to the attention of the Vice President, CR, the Faculty Leadership Team and/or Faculty Officers as appropriate.

-- Acting as spokesperson for the College in respect of matters within the remit of the committee at the request of the President or the Vice-President, Clinical Radiology.
+Acting as spokesperson for the College in respect of matters within the remit of the committee at the request of the President or the Vice-President, CR.

-14. In the absence of the Chair, meetings will be chaired by a College Officer.
+16. In the absence of the Chair, meetings will be chaired by the Vice President, CR or by another CR Officer nominated by the Vice President, CR.

 Operation

-19. At meetings of the committee, one-third of the voting members plus one shall form a quorum.
-Co-opted members will not count towards the quorum.
+21. At meetings of the committee, one-third of the voting members plus one shall form a quorum (including at least one Officer ex-officio).
+Co-opted members and the public representative will not count towards the quorum.
 For the purposes of forming a quorum and in the event of a formal vote, voting members are those holding appointed and ex-officio positions on the committee.

-21. The committee will report regularly to the Clinical Radiology Faculty Leadership Team on its work.
+23. The committee will report on its work regularly to the Clinical Radiology Faculty Leadership Team.

-22. The committee will not express any opinion or make any statement publicly or to the media that is held out to be a view from the College without first consulting and agreeing the approach with the Vice President, Clinical Radiology.
+24. The committee will not express any opinion or make any statement publicly or to the media that is held out to be a view from the College without first consulting and agreeing the approach with the Vice President, CR.

-23. The committee will not send representatives to other bodies or meetings on behalf of the College unless that has been agreed in advance with the Vice President, Clinical Radiology.
+25. The committee will not send representatives to other bodies or meetings on behalf of the College unless that has been agreed in advance with the Vice President, CR.

 Governance